-Skip Vetter was a lot of things to a lot of people, but here’s one thing of which many of us were unaware: he designed clocks.
+Skip Vetter was a lot of things to a lot of people.
+But here’s one thing many of us were unaware or: he designed clocks.
 “That’s where I make my money,” he once said to a local reporter.
 “Cheap, low-end clocks, the kind you see in Wal-Mart.”

 One of them was a 10-inch wall clock, with a green plastic frame, a white face and black numbers.
 “It’s just a cheap clock.
 At the last count they had sold 19 million of them,” he said, lamenting that he wasn’t paid through royalties.
 “Just a penny a clock would have done it,” he said.
 “That would have been the last clock.
 But they already know that, apparently.”

 In addition to the clocks, he was a veteran of Vietnam, he photographed wildlife, painted, toured the eastern seaboard in his RV.
 He was a father, a husband, a dog owner, train spotter, wood carver.
 He painted birds, including the ones on the covers of the two Carolina Scrapbook Vol. 2 disks.
 And most importantly, he was a friend.
 Each year I arrived at Merlefest to see that he was already in residence in the campsite that a number of us shared, awning out, sitting under a plastic, rope-lite palm tree.